Share this Post

 The SolarWinds platform was used to attack high profile US Government institutions and Tech Giants.
 The fallout from the breach is still not fully understood but the scale of the breach highlights the significant impact a successful supply chain attack can have.

-The SolarWinds hack sent shockwaves through the industry and it will certainly force the hand of the regulators and governments to introduce additional legislation throughout 2021.
+The SolarWinds hack sent shockwaves through the industry and it will certainly force the hand of the regulators and governments to introduce additional legislation.
 It has been described as a moment of reckoning for the cybersecurity industry.

 The reliance of so many illustrious businesses on SolarWinds asks big questions on why so many rely on a single product, but the industry is full of similar stories of product reliance, and this attack will likely cause security professionals to recommend diversifying supplier products to reduce risk.